KeepFocusNotes/ENote/README.md

 =====
 ENote is short-term practice (students project) with the primary objective to implement most important functionality of electronic notes by the Spring framework.
+Special features:
+- generic dao (both jdbcTemplate and Jpa have been implemented) and service layer;
+- h2 sql initialization for tests for 500 units of all entities (except auxiliary many-many table);
+- rest controllers;
+- performance benchmark by Spring Aspect, swagger;
+- globalExceptionHandler for add layers, checked/unchecked exceptions.

 #### DB scheme:
 ![DB scheme](http://s1.radikale.ru/uploads/2017/12/22/992fda9cf4f8cc01c49eec3b861f9add-full.png)